laravel/docs/artisan.md

     return 1;

-If you would like to "fail" the command from another method within the command, you may utilize the `fail` method.
+If you would like to "fail" the command from any method within the command, you may utilize the `fail` method.
 The `fail` method will immediately terminate execution of the command and return an exit code of `1`:

     $this->fail('Something went wrong.');